Created before Nov 2016

 Share this page:

-The Royal Bank of Canada (in French, Banque Royale du Canada, and commonly RBC in either language) is the largest financial institution in Canada by measured deposits, revenues, and market capitalization.
-The bank serves sixteen million clients and has 78,000 employees worldwide.
-The bank was founded in 1864 in Halifax, Nova Scotia.
+The Royal Bank of Canada (in French, Banque Royale du Canada, and commonly RBC in either language) was founded in 1864 in Halifax, Nova Scotia and is the largest financial institution in Canada by measured deposits, revenues, and market capitalization.
+The bank serves sixteen million clients and has more than 81,000 employees worldwide.
+The bank offers retail banking, corporate banking and investment banking services.

 200 Bay Street